yangpuPKU/yangpu/content/authors/admin/_index.md

 - Visitors
 ---

-I am a senior undergraduate in School of Mathematical Sciences at Peking University (PKU), majoring in Information and Computing Science.
+I am a senior undergraduate in School of Mathematical Sciences at Peking University (PKU), majoring in Information and Data Science.
 My advisor is Prof. Zhanxing Zhu.
 I am interested in deep learning, especially in representation learning and adversarial robustness.

 I will start my PhD degree next year in School of Mathematical Sciences at Peking University.